top of page

 Apr 172 min read

-Is competence a checkbox or a spectrum?
+Professional competence isn't a checkbox

 If competence is a spectrum, why do we work with systems that still treat it like a checkbox?
 Migration assessment bodies know this challenge better than most.
 This article extends on Dr. Peter Beven (FAITD) thoughts on “The university skilling challenge” and unpacks how we can build fair, consistent recognition systems that reflect reality.
 Professional competence isn’t a checkbox.
 It’s a Spectrum.
-Why the competence gap is widening – and what it means for migration assess
+Why the competence gap is widening – and what it means for migration assessme

 Mark Runnalls